-The Army viewed the war as more of a convention, or at best subconventional conflict, with American units pitched ar versus Communist units; the Marines viewed the war as a counter-insurgency effort designed to secure and then pacify the villages.
+The Army viewed the war as more of a convention, or at best subconventional conflict, with American units pitched as versus Communist units; the Marines viewed the war as a counter-insurgency effort designed to secure and then pacify the villages.

-Throughout the remainder of 1965 and 1966, the foud continued between the Army and the Marines.
-One one occasion, for example, the feelings became so bitter that an American Army colonel refused to allow a Marine officer brief Secretary Ms of Defense Robert McNemara (an Amry Army general over-ruled the colonel.
-The Army is largely in charge of the joint (that is inter-service) Military Assistance Command, responsible for running the whole American side of the military war within South Vietnam, while a the Marines are responsible for the five northern provinces known as I Corps, bordering Laos and the demilitarized zone on the 17th parallel.
+Throughout the remainder of 1965 and 1966, the feud continued between the Army and the Marines.
+One one occasion, for example, the feelings became so bitter that an American Army colonel refused to allow a Marine officer brief Secretary Mar of Defense Robert McNemara (an Army Army general over-ruled the colonel.
+The Army is largely in charge of the joint (that is inter-service) Military Assistance Command, responsible for running the whole American side of the military war within South Vietnam, while a the Marines are responsible for the five northern provinces known as I Corps, bordering Lacs and the demilitarized zone on the 17th parallel.

-My October, 1966-as battle plans were being drawn up for 1967-the American military staff planners realized that the Army concept 2 had largely failed-for while they had killed, captured and wounded tens of thousands of Communists, the Communist strength continued to mushroom both from the invisible invasion from North Vietnam as well as from local recruitment from the village population which the Communists largely controlled.
+American military staff planners realized that the Army concept f had largely failed-for while they had killed, captured and wounded tens of thousands of Communists, the Communist strength continued to mushroom both from the invisible invasion from North Vietnam as well as from local recruitment from the village population which the Communists largely controlled.